Picovoice/porcupine/README.md

 in voice, software, and hardware.
 We consider such requests on a case-by-case basis and assist clients who can guarantee a certain minimum licensing volume.

 **[Q] If I am using GitHub to evaluate the software, do you provide technical support?**

 **[A]** Prior to commercial engagement, basic support solely pertaining to software issues or bugs is provided via GitHub issues by the open-source community or a member of our team.
-We do not offer any free support with integration or support with any platform (either operating system or hardware) that is not officially supported via GitHub.
+We do not offer any free support with integration or support with any platform (operating system or hardware) that is not officially supported via GitHub.

 **[Q] Why does Picovoice have GitHub repositories?**

-**[A]** To facilitate performance evaluation, for commercial prospects, and also enable open source community to take advantage of the technology for personal and non-commercial applications.
+**[A]** To facilitate performance evaluation, for commercial prospects, and to enable the open source community to use the technology for personal and non-commercial applications.

 **[Q] What is the engagement process?**

-**[A]** You may use what is available on GitHub while respecting its governing license terms without engaging with us.
+**[A]** You may use what is available on GitHub while respecting its governing license terms, without engaging with us.
-This facilitates performance evaluation.
-Then you need to acquire a development license to get access to custom speech models or use the software for development and internal evaluation within a company.
-Development license is for building a PoC or prototype.
-When ready to commercialize you need to acquire a commercial license.
-The terms depend on your vertical.
+This facilitates initial performance evaluation.
+Subsequently, you may acquire a development license to get access to custom speech models or use the software for development and internal evaluation within a company; the development license is for building a proof-of-concept or prototype.
+When ready to commercialize your product, you need to acquire a commercial license.

 **[Q] Does Picovoice offer AEC, VAD, noise suppression, or microphone array beamforming?**

 **[A]** No. But we do have partners who provide such algorithms.
-Please add this to your inquiry when reaching out and we can connect you.
+Please add this to your inquiry when reaching out and we can help to connect you.

 **[Q] Can you build a voice-enabled app for me?**

-**[A]** We do not provide software development services, so most likely the answer is no.  However, via a professional services agreement we can help with proofs-of-concept (these will typically be rudimentary apps focused on voice user interface or building the audio pipeline), evaluations on a specific domain/task, integration of SDK in your app, training of custom acoustic and language models, and porting to custom hardware platforms.
+**[A]** We do not provide software development services, so most likely the answer is no. However, via a professional services agreement we can help with proofs-of-concept (these will typically be rudimentary apps focused on voice user interface or building the audio pipeline), evaluations on a specific domain/task, integration of SDKs in your app, training of custom acoustic and language models, and porting to custom hardware platforms.

 **[Q] How do I evaluate Porcupine software performance?**